Hablamos Español Insurance Companies We Work With

 Additional insured vs certificate holder

 These are not the same.
 A certificate holder simply receives proof of your coverage.
 An additional insured is actually added to the policy.
-A contract can ask for both, and meeting the additional insured requirement takes a specific endorsement, not just listing them on a certificate.
+A contract can ask for both, and meeting the additional insured requirement generally takes a specific endorsement, not just listing them on a certificate.

 Why contracts require it